-From tubing down the Guadalupe or Colorado River, hiking through Lost Pines or playing a round of golf at Lockhart State Park, you’re guaranteed to find something for everyone to enjoy at one of the many campgrounds near Austin, TX.
+From tubing down the Guadalupe or Colorado River, hiking through Lost Pines, or playing a round of golf at Lockhart State Park, you’re guaranteed to find something for everyone to enjoy near Austin, TX.

 Searching for the closest campgrounds to Austin?
 Take the short drive over to McKinney Falls State Park or Emma Long Metropolitan Park.

 For the best backpacking sites, check out Pedernales State Falls or Inks Lake State Park.
 RVers in need of full hookups should stay at Lockhart State Park, Bastrop State Park, and Lake Bastrop South Shore Park.